 Energy company email scam - payment of overdue accounts

-Meanwhile Alinta Energy, which does supply to WA, has also been impersonated by email scammers.
+Meanwhile Alinta Energy has also been impersonated by email scammers.
 Alinta advises on its website that they will never ask for your personal or payment details via email.
 Anyone who receives a suspicious Alinta email can call 13 37 02.

 Previously WA ScamNet warned that consumers were receiving scam emails claiming to be from either Horizon Power or AGL regarding payment of electricity bills.

 Horizon Power, who supply to regional WA, advises customers to ignore any Horizon Power branded emails asking for payment of outstanding bills.

 In the case of the AGL scam, it contains a link to view the bill or to view more details and may appear similar to the image below.

 Another indication that the email is fake is the international appearance of the senders email address denoting its country of origin and the lack of the AGL name in it.

 In June 2016 AGL has placed an alert on its website that the scam was circulating.

 The nature of the bogus email aims to gain personal information by requesting details: